 A Phone Call From Greece…

 It’s hard to believe that I’ve traveled to Greece several times and somehow never made it outside Athens.
 I guess that is the downside (if you’d call that a downside) to traveling for work!
 The first time I was in Athens was to shadow my FEI Tutor, give some lessons, ride some horses…you know, “the usual.”
 At the time, I envisioned myself riding along the cobblestone alleyways on my bright blue Vespa.
-I would probably be wearing my Apollo sandals with wings and having some cute boy on the back of my scooty (ain’t no way am I letting my fantasy man drive me around!
+I would probably be wearing my Apollo sandals with wings.
+And I would have some cute boy on the back of my scooty (ain’t no way am I letting my fantasy man drive me around!
 It’s MY SCOOTY!)

 Of course, that isn’t exactly what happened…

 Until 4 years later that is.
-And it’s all thanks to an incredible woman named Rita, creator of Ippos Horse Riding & Excursions in Molyvos on Lesvos island.
+And it’s all thanks to an incredible woman named Rita, creator of Ippos Horse Riding & Excursions in Molyvos on Lesvos island, Greece.

 “Hey, Krystal, want to come horse riding in Greece?”